 - Watering can.
 The classic, simple method

 - The Irrigation system.
-A bit more expensive, but has many perks.
+A bit more expensive, but it has many perks.

 This method is too much work if you grow in large quantities.
-But if you are just starting growing marijuana, chances are you will only be growing a few plants.
+But if you start growing marijuana, chances are you will only be growing a few plants.

 So if you only have a few plants, the ideal tool for your cannabis is a watering can.
-A watering can allows you to water the soil and then the leaves – if they are out of direct sunlight.
+A watering can allow you to water the soil and the leaves – if they are out of direct sunlight.

 However, it has its drawbacks.
-You may need to fill it multiple times depending on how many plants you have, and adding nutrients is a challenge.
-Also, the amount of water the plant needs goes up as the plant gets older so more and more runs for you.
+Depending on how many plants you have, you may need to fill it multiple times, and adding nutrients is a challenge.
+Also, the amount of water the plant needs goes up as the plant gets older, so more and more runs for you.
 However, it is still a good, simple, and cheap way to water cannabis.

-From our personal experience, we would recommend an irrigation system with a basin.
-If you have the budget of course!
+From our personal experience, we recommend an irrigation system with a basin.
+If you have the budget, of course!

 There are many benefits to growing cannabis with an irrigation system:

 - Scheduled time.
-You can water the plants at night-time without any disturbance, and prevent any chance of burned leaves from water drops.
+You can water the plants at night without any disturbance and prevent any chance of burned leaves from water drops.

 - Water temperature.
 A Water basin will keep the water at room temperature

 - Pre Mix. you can make a basin full of all the nutrients required for multiple days at once

 - Reachability. the system can reach the lower parts of the plants